ds-04/slurm_su_bank_python3/README.md

 A Banking/Resource Allocation (Service Unit) tracking system for the SLURM job scheduler based upon <i>slurm_bank</i> created by Barry Moore (2017).

+Developed on python 3.6.8.
+Eventual plan to update popen for python 3.7.

 # Table of Contents
 1. [Why?](#why)